Astrological sign: Polarity

 In Western astrology, the polarity divides the zodiac in half and refers to the alignment of a sign's energy as either positive or negative, with various attributes associated to them as a result.
 Positive polarity signs, also called active, yang, expressive, or masculine signs, are the six odd-numbered signs of the zodiac: Aries, Gemini, Leo, Libra, Sagittarius, and Aquarius.
 Positive signs make up the fire and air triplicities.
 Negative polarity signs, also called passive, yin, receptive, or feminine signs, are the six even-numbered signs of the zodiac: Taurus, Cancer, Virgo, Scorpio, Capricorn, and Pisces.
 Negative signs make up the earth and water triplicities.

 The three modalities

 The modality or mode of a given sign refers to its position in the season it is found in.
 Each of the four elements manifests in three modalities: cardinal, fixed, and mutable.
-Since each modality comprehends four signs, they are also known as Quadruplicities.
+Each modality comprehends four signs, also known as Quadruplicities.
 For example, the sign Aries is found in the first month of spring in the Northern Hemisphere, so practitioners of astrology describe it as having a cardinal modality.
 The combination of element and modality provides the signs with their unique characterizations.
 For instance, Capricorn is the cardinal earth sign, impressing its association with action (cardinal modality) in the material world (earth element).